K3YOMI/AtmosphericX/README.md

 	git clone https://github.com/K3YOMI/AtmosphericX
 	cd AtmosphericX
 	bash install.sh
+ 	# if above fails, do the following below
+  	npm i request
+   	npm i discord.js

 > Setup the env file...
 (Make sure hostname is the ipv4 of that device) You can also use wildcards for API_ACCESS (* = ALL)